The hard-core model on planar lattices: the disk-packing problem and high-density phases: Gibbs distributions

 A ground state is defined as a $D$-AC $\vphi\in \cA$ with the property that one cannot remove finitely many particles from $\vphi$ and replace them by a larger number of particles without breaking admissibility.
 A PGS is a ground state invariant under two non-collinear lattice shifts, hence under their convolutions.
 A parallelogram spanned by the corresponding vectors is called a period of a PGS.
 We let $\cP (D)=\cP (D,\bbW)$ denote the set of PGSs for given $D$ and $\bbW$.

-The PS theory \cite{PS}, \cite{Z}, states that, under certain assumptions, (a) every periodic EGD $\bmu$ is generated by a PGS $\vphi$ in the sense of Eqn (3): $\bmu=\bmu_\vphi$, and (b) every periodic EGD $\bmu$ has a list of properties stressing its pure-phase character.
-See items {\bf{(P1)}}--{\bf{(P5)}} below.
-According to general results from \cite{DS}, in dimension two non-periodic ground states do not generate EGDs.
-So, identifying the PGSs allows us to describe all EGDs.
-The assumptions that we need to verify are that (I) there are finitely many PGSs, and (II) a deviation from a PGS is controlled by a suitable Peierls bound based on a suitable notion of a {\it contour}.
-Verifying these assumptions is the central part of this work.
+The P-S theory \cite{PS}, \cite{Z1}, states that, under certain assumptions, (a) every periodic EGD $\bmu$ is generated by a PGS $\vphi$ in the sense of (3): $\bmu=\bmu_\vphi$, (b) every periodic EGD $\bmu$ has a list of properties stressing its pure-phase character (see items {\bf{(P1)}}--{\bf{(P5)}} in section 5.1.), (c) there are no other periodic EGDs.
+Moreover, general results from \cite{DS} ensure that in a wide class of two-dimensional models, including the H-C model, there is no non-periodic EGD at large fugacities, i.e., non-periodic ground states do not generate EGDs.
+Hence, indentifying the PGSs and applying the above-mentioned general results from \cite{PS}, \cite{Z1}, \cite{DS}, including the identification of dominant/stable PGSs, would allow one to describe all large-fugacity EGDs.
+The assumptions from \cite{PS}, \cite{Z1}, \cite{DS} that we need to verify are that {\bf{(I)}} there are finitely many PGSs, and {\bf{(II)}} a deviation from a PGS is controlled by a suitable Peierls bound based on an appropriate notion of a {\it contour}.
+Verifying these assumptions is a key part of this work.

 \rr{0.86602540378443864676372317075294}

 \hexagongrid{ \draw [yscale=sqrt(3/4), xslant=0.5] (-\n, -\n) grid (\n, \n); \draw [yscale=sqrt(3/4), xslant=-0.5] (-\n, -\n) grid (\n, \n); }

 \rectangulargrid{ \clip[yscale=sqrt(3/4)] (-\n, -\n) rectangle (\n, \n); \draw [yscale=sqrt(3/4), xslant=0.5] (-2 *\n, -\n) grid (2 *\n, \n); \draw [yscale=sqrt(3/4), xslant=-0.5] (-2 *\n, -\n) grid (2 *\n, \n); }